reynbowz/Spritedoku-Week-9/README.md

 > Y: It was his briefly and officially, so yes
 14. You mentioned they have to have been caught by Ash or used in a battle but you also said neither is necessary if the mon was "officially" his at some point, however briefly (like with Raticate).
 Ash hatched a Larvitar egg but never caught with a ball and never used in battle, Does it count?
 > Y: By game's standards, Larvitar had his OT so it counts
+15. Do manga exclusives count? ex: Ash's Fearow
+16. Does the newspaper strip count?
+In it, he has a Clefairy.
+17. If yes to above: does Starmie count?
+He caught Misty's Starmie in a pokeball by mistake (which is apparently possible in the newspaper strip???)